sarahmarie23/CSSSKL-Winter-2024/Week 1/Week 1 Notes - 142.md

 > 📝 A Method is a block of code that performs a specific task or function.

-* ✅ Create a method that prints out the itinerary for a
+* ✅ Create a method that prints out information for setting the next destination in the space journey

 ### Possible solution